24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 Legislation prevails over case law; however, much case law involves the interpretation of legislation.
 Case law is the source of rights and duties which are not dealt with in the Acts and regulations.
-For a description of the court system and dispute resolution process, see Chapter 23 of this publication, Dispute Resolution.
+For a description of the court system and dispute resolution process, see the Dispute Resolution chapter of this publication.

 Last updated: 01/01/2023